 Additionally, you can share your unlimited photo storage with up to five people — even if they aren’t Prime members.

 It’s hard to try on clothes when you’re shopping on the internet, and Amazon knows this.
-Prime Wardrobe allows Prime members to try on clothing before paying for it.
+Prime Wardrobe allows Prime members to try on clothing at home before paying for it.

-And it’s not only clothes.
-You select up to eight pieces — including shoes and accessories — for you and your family.
+And it’s not just clothes.
+You select up to eight pieces — including shoes and accessories — for you and your family to try.
 Amazon ships them to you and gives you up to seven days to try on everything.